 |Spotlight on: Clean Energy Standard|

-In December 2015, Governor Andrew Cuomo directed the New York State Department of Public Service (DPS) to develop a Clean Energy Standard (CES) to meet the State Energy Plan’s 50% renewable energy by 2030 target through an enforceable mandate.
-The Governor also directed the DPS to explore ways to keep emission-free nuclear power facilities operational to continue New York’s greenhouse gas emissions reductions.
-Proposed as a core component of Governor Cuomo’s Reforming the Energy Vision (REV), the benefits of the CES are highlighted in a complementary factsheet found at the www.ny.gov website and searching for “Clean Energy Standard.”
+In December 2015, the New York State Department of Public Service (DPS) was directed to develop a Clean Energy Standard (CES) to meet the State Energy Plan’s 50% renewable energy by 2030 target through an enforceable mandate.
+DPS was also directed to explore ways to keep emission-free nuclear power facilities operational to continue New York’s greenhouse gas emissions reductions.
+Proposed as a core component of the Reforming the Energy Vision (REV) initiative, the benefits of the CES are highlighted in a complementary factsheet found at the www.ny.gov website and searching for “Clean Energy Standard.”

 At its January 2016 session, the Public Service Commission (PSC) directed the DPS Staff to develop a White Paper and process for Commission consideration of a CES program.
 DPS Staff investigated best practices of renewable portfolio standards across the country, particularly in neighboring states.
 The “Staff White Paper on Clean Energy Standard” was released on January 25, 2016 for comment, and can be accessed at the Commission’s www.dps.ny.gov website through the REV webpage or by typing the following URL: http://tinyurl.com/zn837a8.

 |Summary of Staff White Paper on Clean Energy Standard|

 Currently, New York meets about 26% of its electricity needs from renewable sources and 30% from nuclear generation.
 The Staff White Paper on CES proposes the following principal policy objectives: